 Want to keep basil around for more than a few days?
 Freeze it!
 There are several ways to do it effectively.

-For the greenest, freshest seeming basil: quickly blanch the basil in boiling salt water for 15 seconds, drain it, and dunk it into ice water to cool it quickly (this sets the green color; see How to Blanch for details), and then whirl it in a blender with just a bit of olive oil.
+For the greenest, freshest seeming basil: quickly blanch the basil in boiling salt water for 15 seconds, drain it, and dunk it into ice water to cool it quickly (this sets the green color), and then whirl it in a blender with just a bit of olive oil.
 You can pour the purée in ice cubes trays, freeze them, and transfer the cubes to re-sealable plastic bags where they keep for up to a year.

 Admittedly, that method requires a touch of work.
 Alternatively, you can simply lay clean, dry basil leaves on a baking sheet, freeze them until frozen (about an hour will do it), and transfer them to resealable plastic bags.
 Basil frozen this way will turn dark, almost black, but retain plenty of basil flavor.
 To keep it green, you'll need to blanch it, squeeze it dry, then lay it flat to freeze.
 Once you bother blanching the basil, though, it's worth making the purée and freezing it that way, since it retains so much more flavor with that method.